Fall 2019 UH Neurological Institute Update

 Earning recognition from our peers

 This summer, University Hospitals Department of Neurology Chair Cathy Sila, MD, also the Gilbert W. Humphrey Professor of Neurology and Vice Chair for Clinical Activities and Quality at Case Western Reserve University School of Medicine, appeared on the cover of Cleveland magazine’s August issue.

 The issue includes the annual “Best Doctors” directory of 1,331 top local physicians in 92 specialties.
-The peer-rated list also features several University Hospitals physicians affiliated with neurology and neurosurgery.
+The peer-rated list also features several University Hospitals neurology and neurosurgery physicians.
 “We’re honored our peers in medicine recognize the quality of neuroscience care our physicians provide,” says Nicholas C. Bambakidis, MD, FAHA, FAANS, Director and Vice President, University Hospitals Neurological Institute, University Hospitals Cleveland Medical Center, and Professor of Neurological Surgery, Case Western Reserve University School of Medicine.

 CNS COURSES IN CLEVELAND